-The following general safety precautions must be observed during all phases of operation, service, and repair of this instrument.
-Failure to comply with these precautions or with specific warnings elsewhere in this manual violates safety standards of design, manufacture, and intended use of the instrument.
+The following general safety precautions must be observed during all phases of operation, service, and repair of this instrument, Failure to comply with these precautions or with specific warnings elsewhere in this manual violates safety standards of design, manufacture, and intended use of the instrument.
 Hewlett-Packard Company assumes no liability for the customer's failure to comply with these requirements.

-BEFORE APPLYING POWER.
+BEFORE APPLYING POWER

-Verify that the product is set to match the available line voltage and the correct fuse is installed.
+Verify that the product is set to match the available line voltage.

-GROUND THE INSTRUMENT.
+GROUND THE INSTRUMENT

 This product is a Safety Class 1 instrument (provided with a protective earth terminal).
 To minimize shock hazard, the instrument chassis and cabinet must be connected to an electrical ground.
 The instrument must be connected to the ac power supply mains through a three-conductor power cable, with the third wire firmly connected to an electrical ground (safety ground) at the power outlet.
-For instruments designed to be hard-wired to the ac power lines (supply mains), connect the protective earth terminal to a protective conductor before any other connection is made.
 Any interruption of the protective (grounding) conductor or disconnection of the protective earth terminal will cause a potential shock hazard that could result in personal injury.
 If the instrument is to be energized via an external autotransformer for voltage reduction, be certain that the autotransformer common terminal is connected to the neutral (earthed pole) of the ac power lines (supply mains).
+This instrument is equipped with a line filter to reduce electromagnetic interference (EMI), and must be connected to a properly grounded receptacle to minimize EMI.